 So, what was the end result, you ask?
 Well, you can check out our chops here and judge for yourself, but if you watch that clip aren’t even a little moved, you have a cold, dead fish for a heart.
 Was it perfectly harmonised?
 Hell no. But it was perfect for us in that moment and for a short while we were lifted out of our own little worlds and experienced choir and it was beautiful.

-Adam Wood attended Pub Choir #11 at the Elephant Hotel on the 8th February 2018.
-Pub Choir #11 was the last time the event would be held in The Elephant Hotel, as more than 500 of Brisbanites just want to sing together, dammit.
-From Pub Choir #12, their first birthday celebration held in March 2018, they moved to their new home, the Triffid, which has a capacity of 770 and they’re already selling out there.
+Ads J attended Pub Choir #11 at the Elephant Hotel on the 8th February 2018.
+Pub Choir #11 was the last time the event was held at The Elephant Hotel, as more than 500 of Brisbanites just want to sing together, dammit.
+From Pub Choir #12, their first birthday celebration held in March 2018, they moved to the Triffid, which has a capacity of 770 and started selling out immediately.
 For Pub Choir #12 there were a few surprises and a special guest, so who knows what will happen at future events?
 What other inspiration do you need to join 770 new friends and raise the roof at the Triffid?
+As of 2019, Pub Choir has been based at the The Tivoli in the Valley.

 You’ll find the details about the the next Pub Choir events here.
-Pub Choir is now held in at least three locations – Brisbane (at the Triffid), on the Sunshine Coast (at Solbar in Maroochydore) and the Gold Coast (at Miami Marketta, Miami) – keep an eye on their website for news of the next pub they take over.
+Pub Choir is held regulary in at least three locations – Brisbane (at the Triffid), on the Sunshine Coast (at Solbar in Maroochydore) and the Gold Coast (at Miami Marketta, Miami), with pop-up events all around the world.
+Keep an eye on their website for news of the next pub they take over.

 Director| Astrid Jorgensen